tmakatos/qemu/docs/devel/vfio-user.rst

 * *offset* is the offset given to the mmap() system call for regions with the MMAP attribute.
 It is also used as the base offset when mapping a VFIO sparse mmap area, described below.

+The client sets the ``argsz`` field to indicate the maximum size of the response that the server can send, which must be at least the size of the response header plus the size of VFIO region info.
+If the region contains capabilities whose size exceeds ``argsz``, then the server must respond only with the response header and VFIO region info, omitting the region capabilities, and setting in ``argsz`` the buffer size required to store the initial response *plus* the region capabilities.
+The client then retries the operation with a larger receive buffer.

 VFIO Region capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^